Sport in Brazil: Other sports in Brazil

-Surfing is one of the most popular aquatic sports in Brazil, with several professional Brazilian surfers competing in the men's and women's ASP World Tour, including former world champions Gabriel Medina and Adriano de Souza.
-Brazil is known for producing longboard surfers (such as former world champion Phil Razjman), big-rider surfers (such as Carlos Burle and two-time XXL award winner Maya Gabeira) and well-known bodyboarders.

 Rodeo enjoys significant popularity in some rural regions of southern states.
 The rodeo event of bull riding has become a significant niche sport on its own since the success of Adriano Moraes on the US-based Professional Bull Riders (PBR) circuit in the 1990s and 2000s.
 PBR now runs a national touring series in Brazil, and Brazilian riders are heavily represented on the main PBR circuit in the US.

 Cricket has a burgeoning Brazilian women's national team, who won the 2018 South American Women's Cricket Championship.
 See Cricket in Brazil.

 Brazil at the Olympics

 Due to the tropical and subtropical nature of the climate of Brazil, it has not traditionally competed in the Winter Olympics, although it made its first appearance in the 1992 Winter Olympics, and most recently participated in the 2014 Winter Olympics.
 However, Brazil has been competing in the Summer Olympics since 1920.
 Brazil is currently ranked 33rd in the overall ranking of medals in the Summer Olympics.
 Rio de Janeiro hosted the 2016 Summer Olympics, the first Olympic Games held in South America.